ČSV

 ČSV is an initialism used to promote Sámi identity and activism.
 The three letters are the most commonly used in Sámi languages.
 The combination of the three letters is explained as a play with word, meaning that it can stand for a variety of meanings. ČSV is commonly associated with meanings such as Čájet Sámi Vuoiŋŋa!
 (Show Sámi Spirit), Čiegus sámi veahka!
-(Secret Sámi Helper), Čohkkejehket sámiid vuitui!
+(Secret Sámi Helper or Hidden Sámi Strength), Čohkkejehket sámiid vuitui!
 (Gather for Victory) and Čielga Sámi Varra!
 (Pure Sámi Blood).

 History

 In the early 1970s, Sámi activists adopted ČSV as a watchword similar to how the American Indian Movement and the Black Panthers used the phrases "Red Power" and "Black Power" respectively. ČSV did not represent a group, but more of an idea that minority groups should take a more confrontational stance in demanding change.

-Johan Jernsletten is credited with coming up with the purposefully vague acronym during the protests in Máze, Norway in 1970, saying that it stood for Čiegus Sámi Viehka (Secret Sámi Helper).
+Johan Jernsletten is credited with coming up with the purposefully vague acronym during the protests in Máze, Norway in 1970, saying that it stood for Čiegus Sámi Viehka.
 Although the phrase originated among the Northern Sámi community in Finnmark, Norway, it soon spread across Sápmi and to other Sámi language groups.

 In general, someone who works actively to support the Sámi community has been referred to a ČSV.
 As an ethnocultural movement, ČSV has been associated with a certain style, including wearing gáktis, nutukas, tin-thread embroidery, and the Sami colors, as one of the goals of ČSV is to make Sámi culture and identity visible.